 - Bank wire transfer

 Astrill has unlimited bandwidth, no matter which plan you choose.
 The first thing they boast about on their “features” page is their privacy technology.

 - Mac (not 100% sure if on older Mac versions)

 - and Android platforms.

-They only allow two simultaneous connections per account.
-This is pretty low in comparison to other VPN services.
+They allow five simultaneous connections per account.
+This is the average number when compared to other VPN services.

 Astrill VPN has a network of 365 servers in 50 countries.